Esri/http-post-sender/README.md

     -	setToCurrentTime – Enter true to update the values in the date field to the date and time the event is sent to the REST endpoint, false to use the existing date values for each record.
 If using our sample csv file, set this value to “true”.
     -	dateFormat – Optional, only used if setToCurrentTime is true.
 In that case the date values will be formatted as strings according to this formatter.
 If this value is empty, date values will be epochs.
 Formatting string can be standard or custom.
 See https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings and https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings
     -	dateCulture - Optional, examples: "en-US", "es-ES", "fr-FR"; only used if setToCurrentTime is true and dateFormat is not empty.
 In that case date strings will be formatted according to the culture specified in this setting or the default culture if empty.
-    -   repeatSimulation - Enter true to indicate that the app, upon reaching the end of the simulation csv file, should return to the top of the file and repeat the simulation, or false to send the file once and stop.
+    -   repeatSimulation - Enter true to indicate that the app, upon reaching the end of the simulation file, should return to the top of the file and repeat the simulation, or false to send the file once and stop.

 3. Commit the changes in the app.config file
 4. Deploy to Azure App Service to your Azure portal.